Ilyua/test_sociability/README.md

 ***How to use?***
 -----------------

+1) Launch your console

+2) Run main.rb.
+To do this you should type `ruby main.rb` and press `Enter`

-Run a 12_4.rb file and follow an instructions on your screen
+3) Follow the instructions on the screen